 Finding and resolving security issues early in the development process saves your organization both time and money.
-It’s an inefficient strategy to implement solutions further into the software development life cycle (SDLC).
-However, addressing issues early in the process is easier said than done.
+It’s inefficient to implement solutions further along in the software development life cycle (SDLC).
+But addressing issues early in the process is easier said than done.

-Choosing the software testing tools that best align with your firm’s needs and goals should be the first step in assessing your application security stance.
-And, there are many tools to choose from.
-To resolve issues as early as possible within the SDLC, it’s critical to empower your developers with both security and quality testing.
+The first step in improving your application security posture is choosing the software testing tools that best align with your firm’s needs and goals.
+And there are many tools to choose from.
+To resolve issues as early as possible in the SDLC, it’s critical to empower your developers with both security and quality testing.

 Here are seven questions to ask when searching for the best software testing tools for your organization:

-1. Are your developers able to test code throughout the stages of development?
+1. Can our developers test code throughout all stages of development?

 - Yes.
 Our developers can test for and resolve bugs during code development, when code is compiled, before it hits production, and after it goes live.

-2. Do the tools you utilize integrate into your development toolchain?
+2. Do our tools integrate into our development toolchain?

 - Yes.
-The tools we utilize can be integrated into our build system, IDE, source repository, and bug tracking system so developers can see results and resolve issues rapidly.
+Our tools can be integrated into our build system, IDE, source repository, and bug tracking system so developers can see results and resolve issues rapidly.

-- No. The tools we utilize sit outside of our development toolchain.
+- No. Our tools sit outside of our development toolchain.

-4. Do your developers trust the test results?
+4. Do our developers trust the test results?

 - Yes.
 Our results have high fidelity and identify critical issues without overwhelming developers with false positives and false negatives.